Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-08/10-using/04-page.md

 #### Example

-**Geometric Style:** The following example, I created a "canvas" 400px by 400px, with 3 main elements - the sun, rainbow, and clouds.
-All of these elements were positioned _absolutely_ to the **bottom** and **left** of the canvas' edges and the neighboring element.
+**Geometric Style:** The following example, I created a "canvas" 300px by 300px, with 3 main elements - the sun, rainbow, and clouds.
+Most of these elements were positioned _absolutely_ to the **bottom** and **left** of the canvas' edges and the neighboring element.

 <div class="codepen-embed">